The Best T5 Grow Lights for Indoor Cannabis Growing

 The size of your grow room or area

 Each type of grow light requires you to set them up a certain distance from your plants.
 Luckily, T5s need to be between 2-4 inches from your leaves, which is less than all other options.
-This factor makes them perfect for small spaces.
+This factor makes them perfect for small spaces and micro grow setups.

 Don’t put your T5 grow lights any closer to your weed than recommended, or your yield will be affected and come out much smaller than expected.